Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Coca Cola Store

-The Coca Cola Store is right in the middle of the Las Vegas Strip, and you cannot miss it with the massive Coca Cola bottle right in front of it.
-This is the perfect place to bring your kids and try a flavor tour of 16 sodas from different countries, for only $8.
+The Coca Cola Store is right in the middle of the Las Vegas Strip.
+You cannot miss it with the massive soda bottle right in front of it.
+This is the perfect place to bring your kids.

-You might also catch a glimpse of their famous polar bear walking around so be sure to grab some unique pictures.
+Try a flavor tour of 16 sodas from different countries.
+You might also catch a glimpse of its famous polar bear walking around!

 👉 Want More Family-Friendly Activities?
 Check out my full guide to 27 things to do with kids in Vegas!